Grin Events Logo

 Our Undivided Selves at Work

-Without giving too much away, the main characters choose to have an elective surgery to sever their brain in a way so they have two distinct lives: a work life and a home life.
-When they’re at the office, they have no memory of anything personal such as if they’re married, have kids, enjoy going to baseball games, or prefer beer over wine.
-Once they leave the office, their memories return but they have no recollection of their work lives including who their co-workers are, what they do for a living, or any occurrences that take place.
+Without giving too much away, the main characters choose elective surgery to sever their brain into two distinct lives — a work life and a home life.
+At the office, they have no memory of anything personal: whether they’re married, have kids, enjoy baseball games, or prefer beer over wine.
+Once they leave the office, their memories return — but they have no recollection of their work lives, their co-workers, or anything that happened on the job.

 Here’s the trailer: